smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Audit Event Processing/Event Categorization Mechanism.md

 - Implement automated tests that verify correct categorization

 ### Performance Implications
 Complex categorization rules can impact performance, especially under high event volumes.
-The current implementation uses simple string prefix matching to minimize processing overhead.
+The current implementation uses array inclusion checks which are optimized for performance.

 **Performance optimization strategies:**
 - Cache frequently used categorization results
-- Use efficient string operations rather than regular expressions
+- Use efficient array operations
 - Implement batch processing for high-volume scenarios
 - Monitor categorization performance and optimize hot paths

 The system includes performance considerations in its design, with the categorization functions optimized for speed and efficiency.
-The use of simple string operations rather than complex pattern matching ensures that the categorization process adds minimal overhead to event processing.

 ## Extending the Categorization System